daquinons/RandomKit/README.md

 * Generate a random double number between min and max
 * Pick up a random element from an array
 * Pick up a random element from a dictionary
+* Pick up a random element from a string
 * Shuffle an array
 * Shuffle a dictionary